Last updated: 15 July 2026

 Strengths commonly cited: UK-focused, employer portal included, established compliance features.

-Limitations commonly cited by providers who switched: limited AI capability relative to newer entrants; reporting requires manual work; interface improvements have been slower than newer competitors; Growth and Skills Levy readiness is limited.
+Limitations commonly cited by providers who switched: limited AI capability relative to newer entrants; reporting requires manual work; interface improvements have been slower than newer competitors; support for newer apprenticeship units and other programme types needs to be validated during procurement.

 What's Changed in the Market